 The first is that you work for the government and are provided a governmental 457.
 The other way you can have access to a 457 is through a non-governmental employer, which grants you access to a non-governmental 457.

-While the governmental and non-governmental 457’s have some similarities, there are also some very important differences.
+While the governmental and non-governmental 457s have some similarities, there are also some very important differences.
 This post will help you sort it all out and give you a clear answer on whether you should use your 457 plan or not.

 The following are some details that are similar to both a governmental and non-governmental 457 (NG-457) to help you determine if you should invest in your 457.

-Applies to All 457 Plans
+All 457 Plans Have These Features

-All 457’s may be transferred from one 457 to another (governmental to governmental; non-governmental to non-governmental).
+Another feature of all 457s is that they may be transferred from one 457 to another (governmental to governmental; non-governmental to non-governmental).
 However, the receiving plan must accept transfers.

 Governmental 457s Versus Non-Governmental 457s (Reference IRS publication)

-- Governmental 457’s may be rolled over to eligible retirement plans (i.e. IRA’s).
+- Governmental 457’s may be rolled over to eligible retirement plans (i.e. Rollover IRA’s).
 NG-457’s cannot be rolled into an IRA.